ovidharshini/tp/docs/UserGuide.md

 #### Create a job

 When your company receives a new job, you can add it to PeopleSoft.
 To create a job, you can use the `add` command.
 You will have to specify a name and duration using the `n/` and `d/` prefixes respectively.
-For this tutorial, we will create a 2-hour-long aircon repair job.
+For this tutorial, we will create a two-hour-long aircon repair job.

-1. Type `add n/Repair aircon d/2` in the command window.
+1. Type `add n/Repair aircon d/2` in the command box.

     This command will add a new job with the name "Repair aircon" and a duration of two hours.